cscart/docs/en/install/cpanel.rst

 The next step is to choose your licensing mode.
 You have 3 options:

-1. Enter your license number to enable the **Full Mode**, that gives you unrestricted access to all CS-Cart features, i.e. several dozens of add-ons, multiple languages and currencies, unlimited number of product filters on the storefront, and more.
+1. Enter your license number to enable the **Full** mode, that gives you unrestricted access to all CS-Cart features, i.e. several dozens of add-ons, multiple languages and currencies, unlimited number of product filters on the storefront, and more.
 You can `purchase a license <http://www.cs-cart.com/cs-cart-license.html>`_ any time.

 2. If you don’t have a license yet, we offer a **free 30-day trial** with full access to all CS-Cart features.
 After the end of your trial period you can purchase a license or switch to the Free Mode.

-3. The **Free Mode** leaves some features unavailable, but has no time restrictions.
+3. The **Free** mode leaves some features unavailable, but has no time restrictions.
 You can use this mode from the start or switch to it once your trial period is over.

 .. important::